harc007/swe_assistant/_posts/2024-11-12-BigCodeBench.md

             result2 = task_func([1, 2, 4])
         self.assertNotEqual(result1, result2)
 ```
-# Running above on LLM
+# LLM Response
-Let's now try to run the above model on gpt3.5.
-Code to that is as shown below
+Let's now try to run the above query on gpt3.5.
+Below is the code to do that:
 ```
 import openai
 model = 'gpt-3.5-turbo-instruct-0914'